Skip to content

 • paste_original_blacks

-• A boolean flag indicating whether to paste original black pixels back into the image, aiding in preserving the subject's integrity.
+• A boolean flag indicating whether to paste original black values back into the image, preserving dark regions.

 • Comfy dtype: BOOLEAN